ReminaO/ReminaOmar_4_24052021/README.md

 ## Description ##

 This is the fourth exercise of OpenClassrooms' school.
-In this exercis I had to improve the SEO position of the website
+In this exercise I had to improve the SEO position of the website

 ## Installation ##